Oracle Licensing

 Java Licensing Changes

-This changed starting in 2019, when Oracle began requiring a subscription for commercial Java SE use, and then changed again in 2023 to a new licensing model.
+This changed in 2019, when Oracle began requiring a subscription for commercial use of Java SE, and was revised again in 2023 to a new licensing model.

 CIOs and procurement teams must understand what is free and what is not, as well as how the new Java SE subscription model works to avoid surprise costs.